Frequently Asked Questions

 What is the prize for the WWN Recognition Award recipient?

-The award recipients will each receive a WWN Recognition Award crystal keepsake during a ceremony in March 2019.
-The news will be shared via the WWN newsletter, website and social media.
+The award recipients will each receive a WWN Recognition Award crystal keepsake during a virtual ceremony in April 2021.
+The news will be shared via the WWN newsletter, website, and social media.

 2018 Awardees: Mela Waters, Rebecca Udler, Diane Chandler, & Nandi Cummings